Anyolite/anyolite/README.md

 * Bindings to an mruby interpreter
 * Wrapping of nearly arbitrary Crystal classes and methods to mruby
 * Easy syntax without unnecessary boilerplate code
+* Simple system to prevent garbage collector conflicts
 * Support for keyword arguments and default values
-* Simple system to prevent garbage collector conflicts
+* Objects, structs, enums and unions as function arguments are completely valid
+* Methods and constants can be excluded, modified or renamed with annotations

 # Prerequisites